Candidate Fraud Prevention | BridgeView

 High

 Stolen or purchased identities used to apply for positions.
-Criminals use real people's credentials, sometimes without their knowledge, to bypass background checks and secure employment.
+Criminals may use real credentials, sometimes without the victim’s knowledge, to bypass checks and secure employment.

 Proxy Interviews